Ironikus/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 2.0.0 =
+* PLEASE READ BEFORE UPDATING
+* THIS IS A COMPLETELY REFACTORED VERSION OF THE PLUGIN.
+EVEN WITH INVESTING TONS OF TIME INTO MAKING THIS PLUGIN AS MUCH BACKWARDS COMPATIBLE AS POSSIBLE, WE WOULD STILL APPRECIATE IF YOU TEST THIS VERSION BEFORE YPU UPDATE.
+* THE PLUGIN GOT A COMPLETE OVERHAUL AND OFFERS NOW MORE OPTIMIZED FEATURES AND A SUPER SIMPLE USER INTERFACE.
+PLEASE FIND ALL CHANGES DOWN BELOW.
+* Feature: Completely rewritten version of your beloved plugin
+* Feature: Introduce FULL SITE PROTECTION (Automatically protect ALL emails within your page)
+* Feature: Simplified settings (We cleaned the settings a lot, but you can still get some your old settings page back by activating the advanced checkbox :) )
+* Feature: Feature to automatically detect the best protection method
+* Feature: Choose from four new settings the strength of your protections
+* Feature: Added admin security check icon to encoded input fields and encoded plain emails/texts, as well as to all shortcodes
+* Feature: Also protect every single shortcode content
+* Feature: Create images out of email addresses
+* Feature: Protect header section automatically
+* Feature: Added and refactored shortcodes.
+For a full list of shortcodes, please check this article: https://ironikus.com/docs/knowledge-base/available-shortcodes/
+* Feature: Setting to deactivate the Encoder Form completely
+* Feature: Choose converting plain emails to mailto links as an additional feature
+* Feature: Change filter apply from "wp" to "init" (This allows you to also grab some ajax values to parse them directy encoded)
+* Feature: Website checker to search your site for unprotected emails.
+Follow this URL for more information: https://ironikus.com/email-checker/
+* Tweak: Backward compatibility to the new plugin settings
+* Tweak: Completely performance optimized (We removed everything that is not necessary, included a better object caching and much more)
+* Tweak: Optimized filter combinations
+* Fix: The old logic broke some email encodings, especially with custom tags.
+We fixed all of them
+* Fix: We fixed tons of bugs from the previous version
+* Dev: Code rewritten on the newest WordPress standards
+* Dev: Tons of new WordPress filters and actions.
+For a full list, please check https://ironikus.com/docs/article-categories/email-encoder/
+* Deprecated: We removed the deprecated functions.
+Please make sure to update your custom logic to the newest standards.

 = 1.53 =
 * PLEASE READ BEFORE UPDATE